 Sertifi is a Software as a Service provider of electronic signature solutions.
 Part of our business is dealing with different potential formats of electronic documents submitted by our clients.
-We performed a competitive analysis on the best options for this part of our business.
+Thousands of businesses around the world use Sertifi to streamline their contracts and payment processes, recognize revenue faster, and increase job efficiency.
+We performed a competitive analysis of the best options for this part of our business.

 Benefits gained by switching to Aspose

-The benefits of switching to Aspose include increased reliability, increased performance, increased scalability, and reduced cost.
+The benefits of switching to Aspose included increased reliability, increased performance, increased scalability, and reduced cost.

 The requirement of passing documents to Adlib created two potential points of failure, during document pass and document retrieval.
-Using Aspose for document transformation enables Sertifi’s code to keep control of the entire process of transformation.
-This removes the Adlib points of failure and increases Sertifi’s overall reliability.
+Using Aspose for document transformation enabled Sertifi’s code to keep control of the entire process of transformation.
+This removed the Adlib points of failure and increases Sertifi’s overall reliability.

-Adlib is also a stand-alone server, and currently processes all documents sequentially as they are passed in.
+Adlib is also a stand-alone server and currently processes all documents sequentially as they are passed in.
 Some of Sertifi’s clients integrate using web service and upload documents in batch.
-Between this occurrence and the possibility of heavy usage of Sertifi’s site by clients, speed of document transformation is a definite concern.
-Since Aspose is used as a library, and Sertifi’s solution is inherently multi-threaded, integration of the Aspose libraries enables Sertifi to process multiple documents at once.
-This greatly improves document transformation performance and scalability vs. Adlib.
+Between this occurrence and the possibility of heavy usage of Sertifi’s site by clients, the speed of document transformation is a definite concern.
+Since Aspose is used as a library, and Sertifi’s solution is inherently multi-threaded, integration of the Aspose libraries enabled Sertifi to process multiple documents at once.
+This greatly improved document transformation performance and scalability vs. Adlib.